 The Grant API allows a Braintree merchant to provide another Braintree merchant controlled access to one of their customer's payment methods.
 Access to this payment method can be revoked at any time.
 Currently, credit cards, debit cards, and PayPal Channel Initiated Billing Agreements may be shared via the Grant API.

 There are two parties involved in any grant:

 - Grantor: The Braintree merchant that owns the embedded experience and is sharing access to a payment method in their Vault.
 Typically, a grantor is an aggregator or a platform.
 The grantor is responsible for integrating with the Grant API.

-If you wish to create transactions on another merchant's behalf using payment methods stored in your Vault, the Shared Vault feature of Braintree Auth allows that capability.
+If you wish to create transactions on another merchant's behalf using payment methods stored in your Vault, the Shared Vault feature allows that capability.

 Still have questions?

 If you can’t find an answer, contact us